krishnapatil343/Krishna-Patil/README.md

 - `dist_clouds`: buffer around cloud pixels where Riverline is not mapped (in metres)
 - `output_epsg`: epsg code defining the spatial reference system of the Riverline coordinates.
 It has to be a cartesian coordinate system (i.e. projected) and not a geographical coordinate system (in latitude and longitude angles).
 See http://spatialreference.org/ to find the EPSG number corresponding to your local coordinate system.
 If you do not use a local projection, your results may not be accurate.
 - `check_detection`: If set to `True,` the user can quality control each riverline detection interactively (recommended when mapping riverlines for the first time) and accept/reject each riverline.
-- `adjust_detection`: in case users want more control over the detected riverline, they can set this parameter to `True`, then they will be able to manually adjust the threshold used to map the riverline on each image.
+- `adjust_detection`: in case users want more control over the detected riverlines, they can set this parameter to `True`, then they will be able to manually adjust the threshold used to map the riverline on each image.
-- `save_figure`: if set to `True` a figure of each mapped shoreline is saved under */filepath/sitename/jpg_files/detection*, even if the two previous parameters are set to `False`.
+- `save_figure`: if set to `True` a figure of each mapped river line is saved under */filepath/sitename/jpg_files/detection*, even if the two previous parameters are set to `False`.
 Note that this may slow down the process.

 There are additional parameters (`min_beach_size`, `min_length_sl`, `cloud_mask_issue`, `sand_color` and `pan_off`) that can be tuned to optimise the riverline detection (for Advanced users only).
 For the moment leave these parameters set to their default values, we will see later how they can be modified.